OpenStuder/OpenStuder.github.io/clientlibs.md

 &nbsp;

-As the client code is all in one single file, another possibility to use the client is to add the source file [openstuder.py](https://github.com/OpenStuder/openstuder-client-python/raw/main/openstuder.py) to your project, but you would still have to add the **websocket-client** library by yourself.
+As the client code is all in one single file, another possibility to use the client is to add the source file [openstuder.py](https://github.com/OpenStuder/openstuder-client-python/raw/main/openstuder.py) to your project, but you would still have to add the required Python packages manually.

 ### Usage